Supporting Chinese lawyers to advocate the rule of law in China

 Case Summary

-Zheng Enchong was born on Sept.
-2, 1950.
+Zheng Enchong was born on September 2, 1950.
 During the Cultural Revolution, he was sent to Heilongjiang province in the far north of China as part of the army corps.
 When he returned to Shanghai in 1973, he worked in a factory during the day until he was able to complete his secondary education.
 He studied economics at Fudan University, and taught himself law.
 In 1993, he passed the bar and became a licensed lawyer.
 In 2005, Mr. Zheng received the German Association of Judges’ Human Rights Award.
-In 2008, Mr. Zheng was one of the original signers of Charter 08, a manifesto calling for fundamental changes in China, including an independent legal system, freedom of association, and the elimination of one-party rule.
+In 2008, he was one of the original signers of Charter 08, a manifesto calling for fundamental changes in China, including an independent legal system, freedom of association, and the elimination of one-party rule.

 Mr. Zheng’s first clients included over 500 families who were displaced without compensation during Shanghai redevelopment projects.
 In the process of defending their property rights, Mr. Zheng publicly suggested that prominent Shanghai officials were approving redevelopment projects in order to unlawfully enrich themselves.

 In 2001, Mr. Zheng’s license was invalidated by the Shanghai authorities.
 Although he appealed the decision, his appeal was never ruled on.
-Mr. Zheng continued taking cases; in China, any citizen can represent another in court, although a personal representative has fewer privileges than a lawyer.
-In 2003, Mr. Zheng agreed to provide legal advice to a group of dispossessed Shanghai residents who accused local officials of taking bribes in return for the property their homes had been on.
+Despite the invalidation of his legal license, he continued taking cases.
+According to Chinese law, any citizen can represent another in court, although a personal representative has fewer privileges than a lawyer.
+In 2003, Mr. Zheng agreed to provide legal advice to a group of dispossessed Shanghai residents who accused local officials of having taken bribes from developers as part of a scheme to evict the residents.
+Soon thereafter, Mr. Zheng was arrested and charged with “illegally providing state secrets outside of the country” under Criminal Law article 111; the two documents at issue, which he had faxed to the advocacy organization Human Rights in China, were his own personal account of police actions and a newspaper article about a protest.

 Other Resources